MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-feature-telemetry.md

 # Feature Telemetry

-The Telemetry AL module simplifies the way you monitor the health of your solution and the uptake of application features.
+The Telemetry AL module simplifies the way you monitor the health of your app and the uptake of application features.
 There are multiple benefits of using the module compared to sending telemetry via `Session.LogMessage`.
 For example:

 * Different features can be compared across the same metrics.
 * Common information is sent together with every feature telemetry message, which allows for advanced filtering capabilities.